No. 22 Xavier pulls away to 86-75 win over Georgetown

 GEORGETOWN: Junior guard L.J.
 Peak scored 21 points and had six rebounds in the loss to Xavier on Dec.
 31, keeping the Hoyas in the game with clutch shots down the stretch.
 The Musketeers clamped down in the rematch - he was only 3 of 12 for 12 points.

 XAVIER: Free throws again were an issue early.
 Missed free throws were a major factor in the Musketeers' 72-67 loss to Creighton on Monday, when they went only 16 of 29 from the line.
-They drove to the basket and drew fouls on Sunday but were only 12 of 19 from the line in the first half, which ended with Xavier up 34-33.
-The Musketeers finished 36 of 49 from the line overall.
+They were only 12 of 19 from the line in the first half, which ended with Xavier up 34-33.

 UP NEXT